 What’s the final verdict?

-If you’re a veteran looking for new opportunities that will utilize many of the skills you’ve already honed, franchising could be your next adventure.
+If you’re looking for the one of the best franchises for veterans that opens new opportunities and will utilize many of the skills you’ve already honed, franchising could be your next adventure.
 With the right resources and support, finding the best franchises for veterans has never been easier.